yoruba drummer ojo aje

 Just be positive; stay positive.

-A Yoruba proverb says “ifura l’ogun agba,” meaning “clairvoyance is the charm of old wise men.”
+A Yoruba proverb says, “ifura l’ogun agba,” meaning “clairvoyance is the charm of old wise men.”

 Man, be sensitive.

-Be hardworking and wise on Monday as with any other day.
+Be hard-working and wise on Monday, as with any other day.

 Pray